audiooffler/gb505MIDI/README.md

 # gb505MIDI

+MIDI CONTROL YOUR ROLAND® MC-505, JX-305, MC-307, or D2

-Patch and Pattern Tool for Roland MC-505, MC-307, JX-305 and D2, based on SysEx communication.
+A Patch Editing and Pattern Coversion Tool for Roland MC-505, MC-307, JX-305 and D2, based on MIDI SysEx communication.

+© MARTIN SPINDLER, 2016

+SHARED UNDER GNU PUBLIC LICENCE

+ROLAND AND THE ROLAND LOGO ARE TRADEMARKS OF ROLAND CORPORATION.